CBMSO-L302/Proteomic-tools/README.md

 KDDTVMLNGGGDAAAVKER
 ```

+CAREFUL!
+If there are ANY files in the output folder named "NoReps.txt", "peptides-found.txt" and/or "peptides-notfound.txt" they will be REMOVED at the beginning of the process.

 ## remove_repeated_peptides.sh

 The tool `remove_repeated_peptides.sh` is intended to remove peptides that could be contained inside other bigger peptides in the same file, therefore simplifying the task of manually exploring the peptide files.
 The tool will first eliminate repetitions (exact same peptide).
 Then, it will look for each sequence inside the same file and export them in the determined output_folder: